Please leave this field empty

 Background

-Dr. Sande’s most indelible mark on life, however, occurred when he focused his attention on the AIDS crisis in Africa and established Accordia and its Academic Alliance.
+Dr. Sande’s most indelible mark on life, however, occurred when he focused his attention on the AIDS crisis in Africa and established the Academic Alliance (AA) and Accordia Global Health Foundation.
 As Chief of Medicine at San Francisco General Hospital in the early 1980s, Merle had been on the frontlines when AIDS hit San Francisco.
 In those early years, there was no treatment, and he helplessly watched as thousands died.
 Hope emerged with antiretrovirals.
 However, the AIDS crisis in Africa grew, and Merle was impatient to help.
 He gathered his colleagues and convinced them that together, with their experience and resources, they could stem the tide of the African pandemic.
 He had a mission and the foresight to realize that the real challenge to the African HIV/AIDS crisis was to build healthcare capacity, specifically by training physicians and healthcare professionals to care for the vast numbers of HIV infected patients.
 Merle realized the paramount need to strengthen and upgrade academic medical centers in sub-Saharan Africa, so they could educate and prepare a generation of healthcare professionals skilled in the best practices to lead a resurgent effort against infectious disease.
 His vision came to fruition when the Infectious Diseases Institute (IDI) in Kampala, Uganda was created as a preeminent center in sub-Saharan Africa for infectious disease training, treatment, and research.
 Through Dr. Sande’s dream, IDI is providing opportunities for emerging African healthcare leaders and empowering a new generation that are working to overcome the burden of HIV and other infectious diseases in Africa.

 For more information